Twisted Italian Soup

 Method of Preparation

-For the steaks, combine eggs, minced onion, parsley, Worcestershire, garlic, and crackers.
-Add sirloin, salt, and pepper; mix to combine.
+For the steaks, combine eggs, onion, parsley, Worcestershire, garlic, and crackers.
+Add sirloin, salt, pepper, paprika and crushed red pepper flakes; mix to combine.
+Shape meat into four 8 to10 ounce sirloin patties.
+Set aside.

-For the gravy, using the same hot pan melt the butter and add the mushrooms.
-Sauté over medium-high heat until loose and browned and most of the moisture has been released from the mushrooms.
-Allow most of the liquid to evaporate about 6 minutes.
-Stir in the diced onion and flour; cook for 2 or 3 minutes.
+For the gravy, using the same hot pan melt the butter until bubbling.
+Add the onions and cook until translucent then add the mushrooms.
+Sauté over medium-high heat until the mushrooms begin to release their moisture.
+Cover until the liquid has been released and then remove the lid and allow the moisture to evaporate.
+Add the wine, for flavor, and allow it to evaporate as well.
+Add the flour and mix allowing the flour to brown and absorb all the flavors of the mushrooms and onions.
 Stir in the broth and cook until the gravy starts to thicken.
 Remove from the heat.
-If the gravy is too thick thin it with broth or water.
-Serve Mushroom Gravy over steaks and garnish with fresh chopped parsley.
+If the gravy is too thick thin it with more broth or water.
+Season with salt and pepper.
+Serve gravy over sirloin and garnish with fresh chopped parsley.

 2 large bunches of collard greens, stems removed